huzaifa61/word-counter-js/README.md

 # word-counter-js
-A simple word counter in javascript
+A simple word counter in javascript using Regex.